Advantech-EdgeSync-Containers/LLM-Llama.cpp-on-NVIDIA-Jetson/README.md

 # For more details on creating a Hugging Face token, see:
 # https://huggingface.co/docs/hub/security-tokens

+# IMPORTANT
+# 1. Update MODEL_NAME to match your desired model's filename (e.g., DeepSeek-R1-1.5B.gguf)
+# 2. Update HF_REPO to point to the correct Hugging Face repository
+# 3. Update HF_MODEL_FILE to match the exact filename in the repository
+# 4. Ensure all three values are consistent with each other

 # Make the download model script executable
 chmod +x download_model.sh